HafsaHameed457/NT-Info/DSA.md

 It is a language which we use to tell a function about how long will an algorithm take to run.

+## Algo efficiency

+As the elements increases how many operations do we have to do.